hphelion/documentation/commercial/GA1/commercial.install-GA-vsa.md

 8. Click **Close** to return to the Home page.<br> The discovered nodes are displayed under **Available Systems** option in the left panel.

-9. Right-click the node to display a menu and select **Add to a New Management Group**.<br> A Create Management page is displayed.
+9. To add the node to a management group, right-click the node to display a menu and select **Add to a New Management Group**.<br> Create Management page is displayed.

 10. In the **Management Group Name** box, enter a name for the management group and click **Next** to display the Add Administrative User page.

 11. Enter the required information for the Administrative user and click **Next** to display the Management Group Time page.

-12. Synchronize the time based using NTP server or manually and click Next to display the Domain Name Server Configuration page.
+12. Synchronize the time using NTP server or manually and click **Next** to display the Domain Name Server Configuration page.

-13. (Optional) Define  DNS details and click Next to display the Email Notification Setup page.
+13. (Optional) Define  DNS details and click **Next** to display the Email Notification Setup page.

-    **Note**: Although the above step is optional, it is recommended.
+    **Note**: Although the above step is optional, it is recommended to enter the details.

-14. (Optional) Enter the SMTP details and click Next to display the Create a Cluster page with a Wizard.
+14. (Optional) Enter the SMTP details and click **Next** to display a Wizard in the Create a Cluster page.

 13. Select the cluster type from the displayed options and click **Next**.

 14. In the **Cluster Name** box, enter the name of the cluster and click **Next**.

-15. In the Add VIP and Subnet Mask pop-up box, enter the virtual IP and Subnet Mask of the cluster in the respective boxes and click **Ok**.<br> The details are displayed in a table in the page.
+15. In the Add VIP and Subnet Mask pop-up box, enter the virtual IP and Subnet Mask of the cluster in the respective boxes and click **OK**.<br> The details are displayed in a table in the page.

 16. Click **Next** to go to the next page.

-17. Click the check box displayed against Skip Volume Creation and click **Next**.<br>The Management Group and Cluster is created and displays in the Home page of CMC.
+17. Click the check box displayed against **Skip Volume Creation** and click **Next**.<br>The Management Group and Cluster is created and displays in the Home page of CMC.

-## Adding a VSA node to existing Management Group ##
+## Adding a VSA node to an existing Management Group ##{#adding-a-node}

 To add a VSA node to any existing Management Group, do the following:

-1.Open CMC.
+1. Open CMC.

-    By default the CMC is configured to discover the VSA nodes in the subnet on which it is installed.
+    By default, the CMC is configured to discover the VSA nodes in the subnet on which it is installed.
 You can manually add the nodes also.

 2. In the CMC page, click **Find Systems** from the left panel.<br> Find Systems dialogue box is displayed with an Enter IP pop-up box.

 3. In the Enter IP pop-up box, enter the IP of the VSA node.

-4. Click **OK** to proceed or click **Cancel** to cancel the process.<br>The node is discovered and displays in a table with details in the Find Systems dialogue box.
+4. Click **OK** to proceed or click **Cancel** to cancel the process.<br>The node is discovered and the details are displayed in a table in the Find Systems dialogue box.

 5. (Optional) Click **Add** in the Find Systems dialogue box to add more nodes.